KMNR/KLAP-FastDigitalAdds/README.md

 Then use InnoSetup on the "installer.iss" to build the setup application

+The installer will appear in the Output directory.

 Using the setup utility will automatically create the shortcuts in windows explorer.

 Using This Tool